thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

 {:toc}

 This guide covers initial IoT Gateway installation and configuration.
-We will connect IoT Gateway to ThingsBoard server and visualize some basic gateway statistics: the amount of devices connected and messages processed.
+We will connect IoT Gateway to ThingsBoard server, control it and visualize some basic gateway statistics: the amount of devices connected and messages processed.
-We will also configure MQTT and OPC-UA extension in order to subscribe to device data feed from external devices or applications.
+We will also configure MQTT connector in order to subscribe to device data feed from external devices.

 ### Prerequisites